 - Step 2.
 Set StretchMode property to smActualHeight or smMaxHeight on the TfrxPDFView object.
 This object can stretch now.

 Let’s run the report preview and check the report output.

 FastReport VCL prints all pages of PDF document each on the report page.

 The TfrxPDFView object has and other properties.
 The “Password” property sets a PDF document password.
 “DrawOptions” flags allow controlling document output.

-In addition, you can use a file name as a source for TfrxPDFView object by using FileLink property.
+In addition, you can use a file name as a source for the TfrxPDFView object by using the FileLink property.
 And that’s not all!
-With the new DataLink property, it’s possible to load documents even through http and https protocols.
+With the new DataLink property, it’s possible to load documents even through HTTP and HTTPS protocols.